CISecurity/ArtifactExpressions/artifacts/cisco-asa/cisco_asa.line_object.rst

 check        String The test's check attribute.
 ============ ====== ===========================

-check NOTE: This parameter is governed by a constraint allowing only the following values: - all - at least one - none satisfy - only one
+NOTE: The ``check`` parameter is governed by a constraint allowing only the following values:
+  - all
+  - at least one
+  - none satisfy
+  - only one

 Generated Content
 ~~~~~~~~~~~~~~~~~